Hailey Baldwin Claps Back After Internet Commenters Say She Is ‘Second Best’ To Selena Gomez

 Hailey Baldwin and Justin Bieber are happily married, but some fans can’t accept that Justin isn’t with Selena Gomez.
-Hailey posted a sweet photo of herself with Justin Bieber on Instagram and while there were plenty of positive comments, some commenters posted some not-so-nice things.
+Hailey posted a sweet photo of herself with Justin Bieber on Instagram, and while there were plenty of positive comments, some commenters posted some not-so-nice things.

 Some said she is “second best” to Selena Gomez and others saying Justin will one day leave his wife and go back to Selena.
 While Hailey typically ignores the internet hate, The Daily Mail reports that Hailey posted a response to her Instagram story, although she later deleted it.